izzygomez/strava/README.md

 # Strava Scripts

-Repo to contain useful scripts for interacting with my Strava data.
+Useful scripts for working with Strava data.
+A lot of functionality is based on my own personal use cases, but for the most part everything is written generically & with appropriate setup instructions to be adapted by others.

+Do note, though, that a lot of code here is still a 🚧 work-in-progress 🚧.

+## Setup

+See [SETUP.md](SETUP.md) for setup instructions.

 ## Usage

-`strava2pfitz.py`

-- Create & fill in `.env` file, & download Google Sheets JSON keyfile.
-- Install the required dependencies: `pip install -r requirements.txt`
-- Run: `python strava2pfitz.py`
+Assuming all setup steps have been completed, the following scripts are available for use:

+#### strava_to_pfitz.py

+`python -m scripts.strava_to_pfitz`

-For an example of how this script is used, see the rightmost column of [izzygomez.com/r/erie2024](https://izzygomez.com/r/erie2024).
+Script to convert Strava activities into clickable links in Google Sheets tracking a Pfitzinger training plan.
+For an example of what this script does, see the rightmost column of [izzy.gg/r/vancouver2025](https://izzy.gg/r/vancouver2025).

+#### strava_to_gcal.py

+`python -m scripts.strava_to_gcal`

+Script to create Google Calendar events for Strava activities on specified calendar.

+#### Everything else in scripts/

+Misc tasks that are personalized to my own use case.
+Not recommended for general use.

 ## TODOs